quii/learn-go-with-tests/why.md

 - Refactor
 - Repeat

-As you become profecient, this way of working will become natural and fast.
+As you become proficient, this way of working will become natural and fast.

 You'll come to expect this feedback loop to not take very long and feel uneasy if you're in a state where the system isn't "green" because it indicates you may be down a rabbit hole.